Obbaron/black-shard/README.md

 ## 🛡 The West — the Duchies of Vestrn

-Once there was a **Kingdom** of Vestrn.
-There is not one now.
+Once there stood the mighty **Kingdom** of Vestrn.

-In the **Severance War** the kingdom was broken and forbidden ever to raise a king again — its crown struck into a scatter of duchies and baronies, no duke permitted more than one.
+At the conclusion of the **Severance War**, the kingdom was broken and forbidden ever to raise a king again, its crown struck into a scatter of duchies and baronies, no duke permitted more than one.
 In exchange, the west was left its own: its lords, its rainbow-shouldered goddess, its long memory.
 The Empire watches from across the sand and, mostly, does not reach. **Mostly.**

 <details>
-<summary><b>🏰 The Duchies & Baronies</b> — the realms of the west</summary>
+<summary><b>🏰 The Duchies & Baronies</b>The realms of the west</summary>

 <br>